harryspacefromspace/rasterblaster/README.md

 - Calls gdalwarp with EPSG:3857 reprojection, Lanczos resampling, tiling/compression options, and a 16 GB cache.
 - Points→COG instead uses gdalwarp -of COG … so no intermediate GeoTIFF is ever written.
 - GeoTIFF→COG simply invokes gdal_translate -of COG … on an existing TIFF.

-**Benefits to Your Workflow**

-Speed & convenience: No more toggling back and forth to the OS shell—everything is available from one toolbar.

-Consistency: All outputs use the same reprojection (Web Mercator) and tiling/compression settings, ensuring reliable performance.

-Resource control: By dedicating more resources to GDAL high-resolution rasters process more quickly.